 Let's share the food love and make the world a tastier place 🙂

 - 6 small sun-dried tomatoes (the softer ones found in jars of oil)

-- ½ tsp dried chilli flakes (more if you like it super spicy)
+- ½ teaspoon dried chilli flakes (more if you like it super spicy)

-- ½ tsp dried basil or 6 fresh basil leaves
+- ½ teaspoon dried basil or 6 fresh basil leaves

 - 75 ml olive oil (see notes)

 - generous pinch of salt

 - Peel the garlic and then roughly chop it along with the chillies, roasted capsicums, and sun-dried tomatoes.

 - Add them to a food processor along with the almonds and fennel seeds (If using).

 - Add the chilli flakes, honey, thyme, basil, parmesan and about half of the olive oil.